Raigyo/three-js/README.md

 ### Working with Geometry

-- Scene, camera, renderer
+- Scene, camera, renderer.
-- Shapes: points/vertices, segments/edge, faces, meshes
+- Geometry: points/vertices normal, segments/edge, faces/faces normal, meshes.
-- Cube, sphere, torus
+- Shapes: Cube, sphere, torus, custom geometry.
-- Vector3, position, rotation
+- Movement and Vector3, position, rotation.
-- Text geometry
+- Text geometry.

 ### Working with Materials

-- MeshBasicMaterial: not affected by light
+- MeshBasicMaterial: not affected by light.
-- MeshNormalMaterial: not affected by light but each faces has a different color
+- MeshNormalMaterial: not affected by light but each faces has a different color.
-- MeshDepthMaterial: not affected by light butassign different colors according to the distance from camera
+- MeshDepthMaterial: not affected by light butassign different colors according to the distance from camera.
-- MeshLambertMaterial: affected by light, for non-shiny surfaces, without specular highlights
+- MeshLambertMaterial: affected by light, for non-shiny surfaces, without specular highlights.
 - MeshPhongMateriall: affected by light, for shiny surfaces with specular highlights.
-- MeshStandardMaterial: affected by light, standard physically based material, using Metallic-Roughness workflow
+- MeshStandardMaterial: affected by light, standard physically based material, using Metallic-Roughness workflow.

 Note: A specular highlight is the bright spot of light that appears on shiny objects when illuminated.

 ### Lights

+- Ambiant light: illuminates everywhere in the same level.
+It doesn't come from a specific direction.
+- Hemisphere light: fades as it goess from the top to the bottom.
+It doesn't come from a specific direction.
+- Directional light: comes from a light source and aims to a direction (like the sun light).
+- Point light: radiates from a single point to all directions.
+The light fades as a function of the distance from the light source like a bulb.
+- Spot light: is a light that comes from a single point (like a spot) and it forms a cone shape.

 ### Camera